 Access Land

-Farms and ranches within the Treaty Land Sharing Network can be accessed for gathering plants and medicines, hunting, and ceremony.
+Farms and ranches within the Treaty Land Sharing Network (TLSN) can be accessed for gathering plants and medicines, hunting, fishing, and ceremony.
 Additional uses may be discussed with landholders.

 Look for these signs in Treaty 4 and Treaty 6 Territories